G-Research/fast-string-search/stringarrays/README.md

 Other alternatives include ropes, and likely other data structures.

-## Things to investigate
+## Some conclusions

+mypyc doesn't add much.

 How slow is e.g. Python upper()?
 It's not slow at all, seemingly.

+Cython helps, but doing multiple calls in a row adds a lot of overhead.

+Rust upper() is slower, ASCII upper() is not.
+Quite possibly once you have lots of operations in one go it'll be overall faster given some sort of series-level API instead of "loop over all the strings".
+Still cost of converting back/forth between numpy arrays (not sure when numpy does that).

+Lists are faster than numpy arrays, not really clear why.

+## Things to investigate

 Is list-of-strings extension type really much faster than numpy aray/pandas?
 Why?

-Try mypyc

 Tradeoff between memory vs. CPU (operating on contiguous chunk when you have e.g. `lambda s: s.upper().strip()` will use more memory than operating on small strings).